-This simple afternoon meal grew into a social event, especially for those who spent their lives in the upper echelons of the day’s society.
+After a while, what started out as a simple afternoon meal grew into a social event, especially for those who spent their lives in the upper echelons of the day’s society.
 This became even more prominent once Queen Victoria herself took part in this tradition.
-At that point the concept of the ‘tea reception’ was born, lavish and fancy afternoon repasts that could host anywhere from a close collection of friends to a couple hundred of society’s most important faces.
+At that point the concept of the ‘tea reception’ was born.
+This type of event included lavish and fancy afternoon repasts that could host anywhere from a close collection of friends to a couple hundred of society’s most important faces.

-As the name suggests, tea was a central part of this meal, a tradition started by Anna, 7th Duchess of Bedford.
+As the name suggests, drinking hot tea was a very important part of this meal, which was a tradition started by Anna, the 7th Duchess of Bedford.
 She often found herself feeling weary or worn down in the middle of the day, and a pot of tea with a snack just seemed to be the best way to take care of it.
-She soon invited friends to join her for walks in the field, and the snowball that would become Afternoon Tea began.
+She soon invited friends to join her for walks in the field, and thus began the tradition that would eventually turn into Afternoon Tea.

 The tradition continues and it is time, once again, to celebrate Afternoon Tea Week!

 Celebrating Afternoon Tea Week is simple.
 For the length of a week, simply commit to taking a pause for Afternoon Tea as a part of each day.
 Enjoy warm tea, a few sweets, and a small repast that will help lift those spirits and drive the momentum for the rest of the day.
 Or try these other ideas for celebrating:

 Those who really want to go all out can organize and host a special tea reception where friends and family can be invited.
 Gather those tea pots filled with loose leaf English Breakfast or Earl Grey tea, and get started!
 It might be fun to even go so far as to wear a Victorian Costume to honor the delightful history of this day.